ntustison/Histograms/Text/abstract.md

 associated with histogram-based approaches and suggests a preferred future research direction.
-Importantly, we provide the entire processing and evaluation framework, including the newly reported deep learning functionality, as open-source through the well-known Advanced Normalization Tools ecosystem (ANTsX).
+Importantly, we provide the entire processing and evaluation framework, including the newly reported deep learning functionality, as open-source through the well-known Advanced Normalization Tools ecosystem.

 \newpage